vfp9/intl/readme.md

 **In your shipping app, make sure to `SET CPDIALOG OFF`**.

-`SET CPDIALOG` specifies whether the Code Page dialog box is displayed when a table is opened.
+`SET CPDIALOG` specifies whether the 代码页 dialog box is displayed when a table is opened.

 **Internationalization Gotcha:** `SET CPDIALOG` is useful only at design-time.